ca0v/vue-lab/vue-202/freight-rate/README.md

 ### 2023-01-26

+3.5 hours - switch to PK with new field names

 * 9:30am - 10:30am - Complete coverage of date boundaries for insert, update, delete
 * 10:30am - 11:30am - Switch UX to use pk, manual testing
 * 12:30pm - 1:30pm - Switch to column names